Welcome to Edinburgh Airport

 We know that flying can sometimes be a frightening experience, and the airport environment can also be challenging.

-We're committed to ensuring all of our passengers have the best experience possible and have been working in partnership with industry experts to help passengers who might need a little extra assistance.
+We're committed to making sure our passengers have the best experience possible and have been working in partnership with local organisations and industry experts to help passengers who might need a little extra assistance.

 To make your journey through Edinburgh Airport as easy and stress-free as possible we've introduced our Travelling with Additional Needs toolkit.